 In this article we’ll dive into this trend setting topic and figure out the pros and cons of paying employees in Bitcoin.

 What is a cryptocurrency & what is Bitcoin?

 According to Investopedia, “a cryptocurrency is a digital currency that is created and managed through the use of advanced encryption techniques called cryptography”.
 While there are a number of different kinds of cryptocurrencies available today, Bitcoin is by far the most well known.

 Bitcoin was created in 2009 and according to bitcoin.org, this digital currency is based on peer-to-peer technology.
 Unlike fiat currencies, such as the Canadian or US dollar, which are managed by governments, there is no central bank or authority that runs Bitcoin.
 The issuance of bitcoins and the managing of them “is carried out by the network.
 Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and anyone can take part.”
 If you’re keen to learn more in-depth information about how this digital currency works, refer to the whitepaper, Bitcoin: A Peer-to-Peer Electronic Cash System.

 Now that you know what cryptocurrencies are and what Bitcoin is, let’s run through the pros and cons of getting paid in Bitcoin:

-When your employee receives pay in Bitcoin, they don’t have to exchange into a fiat currency or spend it right away (although they can easily do so if they like, thanks to the growing number of ecomm companies processing and accepting Bitcoin, such as Etsy).
+When you pay employees in Bitcoin, they don’t have to exchange into a fiat currency or spend it right away (although they can easily do so if they like, thanks to the growing number of ecomm companies processing and accepting Bitcoin, such as Etsy).
 Employees can easily exchange their Bitcoin through websites such as quadrigacx.com and canadianbitcoins.com.

 B. No geographical limitations